 In the larger cities, expats should have no trouble finding restaurants serving cuisine of any type.
 Imported food items will be available in the larger grocery stores, but usually with a hefty price tag attached.

 Transport in Colombia

 As Colombia is a developing country the standard of public transport may be inferior to what expats have come to expect at home.
 Traffic in Bogotá is notoriously bad.
-People on the street tend to walk very slowly, and chaos rules the roads.
-Drivers in Colombia pay no attention to stop signs, traffic lanes or indicators.
+People on the street tend to walk slowly, and chaos rules the roads.
+Drivers in Colombia pay little attention to stop signs, traffic lanes or indicators.
 Omnipresent motorcycles also completely ignore road rules as they wind their way through traffic.

 Local buses don’t stick to timetables or advertised routes.
 People simply hail the bus as it goes past and hop off wherever they need to.
 Although the buses are often crowded, street vendors and performers will frequently push their way through the throngs to sell their wares or serenade passengers.
 The major cities of Bogotá, Medellín, Cali and Barranquilla have rapid transit bus systems, and Medellín is the country's only city with a metro.

 ►Learn more about Colombian work culture in Doing Business in Colombia

 "My experience was probably unique living in a rural town as a volunteer the first year.
 That year I learned how to do my laundry in a bucket and ride with three people on motorcycle taxis to get in and out of town.
 Eight years later, I do have a washing machine and mostly avoid motorcycle taxis.

 "As far as more general culture shock, even after eight years, as somewhat of an introvert, the loudness of people here can still get to me.
 It’s one of those things that’s charming until it isn’t, like in a classroom of 25 ninth graders."
 Check out the rest of American expat Adam's interview with Expat Arrivals here.